SJ23 Tech Tip G05, (Updated 2017-03-12) Bob Schimmel

 • Requires an annual maintenance coat depending on the climate or severity of service it is exposed to.

-• If you want to make a non-skid top coat for areas that are exposed to water spray, sprinkle some fine dry mason's sand on the final coat while it is still wet.
+• If you want to make a non-skid top coat for areas that are exposed to water spray, sprinkle some fine dry mason's sand on the second coat while it is still wet.
 Use a salt shaker with large holes and sprinkle lightly.
-Apply another coat of Cetol Marine over the sprinkled grit to lock the sand in.
+Apply a top coat of Cetol Marine over the sprinkled grit to lock the sand in.
 If the finish is too coarse then add more coats of Cetol Marine till it imbeds the sand to a texture you like.
-The deeper the sand is imbedded, the stronger the bond to it.
+The deeper the sand is imbedded, the stronger the bond.
 This is especially important for wood steps on your boarding ladder or the companionway steps into the cabin.

 • Prep Guide Page 1 - Preparation Procedures.